410AngelaVu/Forms-Project/README.md

-    Run `bundle install` to install of the gems and dependecies for the project to run Before you use the projec run `rails db:migrate` to get all of the table for the database ready
+    Run `bundle install` to install of the gems and dependecies for the project to run Before you use the projec run `rails db:migrate` to get all of the table for the database ready To run the application just run `rails s` and open a brower and go to localhost:3000 and you will see the app

 ## Authors